martinbede/customer-segmentation/README.md

 An analysis of the customer data of a food and grocery wholesaler.

---Part of the Udacity Machine Learning Engineer Nanodegree program.--
+<small>Part of the Udacity Machine Learning Engineer Nanodegree program.</small>

 ## Dependencies